anaberst/cs271-intern-error-reverser/README.md

 - Converts ASCII strings to signed integers (handling negatives)
 - Prints the converted values in reverse order
 - Includes custom macros for input/output abstraction
+-
+## 💡 Concepts Demonstrated

+- Use of string primitive instructions (`LODSB`, `STOSD`) for character and array processing
+- File input/output operations via the Irvine32 library:
+  - `OpenInputFile`, `ReadFromFile`, `CloseFile`
+- Stack-based parameter passing and local variable management with `EBP`
+- Use of custom macros for modular code structure and reuse:
+  - `mGetString`, `mDisplayString`, `mDisplayChar`
+- ASCII-to-signed-integer conversion, including handling of negative values
+- Reverse traversal of arrays using `STD` and pointer arithmetic

 ## 🛠️ Key Components